 Want to customize your project?
 Visit the Maker Hub and add paint, vinyl stickers, laser engraving, glitter, and more to personalize your project.
-Pick a time to visit the Maker Hub here.

 Where can I find one?

 Kits will be available at several spots on campus, including both Maker Hub locations.
 You don’t need a reservation to pick up a kit from the Maker Hub.
-If you plan to work on it at the Hub, you will need to pick a time to visit.

 - Maker Hub – Downtown: Above Pandora’s Pies in Elon Town Center.
 The entrance is next to the Wells Fargo ATM.
 See hours in the left column.